urschrei/flask-bootstrap/README.md

 Be aware that auto-generation of migrations has some [limitations](https://alembic.readthedocs.org/en/latest/tutorial.html#auto-generating-migrations).

 You should check that the versions of the packages currently present in `requirements.txt` match your requirements, and update / amend them if necessary.
+Currently, the most recent version of each package is being installed, and I'm not aware of any incompatibilities.

 The Bootstrap and Javascript components which are installed are detailed in `assets.yml`, and are present in the `static` directory.
 Your application's JS should be placed in the `app.js` file.
 Refer to [the webassets documentation](http://webassets.readthedocs.org/en/latest/) for details of how to use and customise the package.